THGLab/CMM_Data/ion_water/README.md

-This folder contains three sub-folders which have the data used to parameterize the ion-water and ion-ion interactions in CMM.
+The folders here have the data used to parameterize and validate the ion-water and ion-ion interactions in CMM.

 - aimd: Coordinates and EDA outputs in CSV format.
 AIMD is run with wB97XV/def2-TZVPPD.
 Sampled